caithesi/spring-microservice-study/my-code/chapter3/README.md

-## Spring Microservices in Action - Second Edition.
-Chapter 3
+## Spring Microservices - Do with the book Spring Microservices in Action - Second Edition.

 ## Introduction

-Code used on the 3rd Chapter of the Spring Microservices in Action - Second Edition Manning publication book.
-This code contains the Licensing Microservice.
+My own code from the book Spring Microservices in Action - Second Edition Manning publication book.

 ## Initial Configuration